PacktPublishing/LLM-Engineers-Handbook/README.md

 pre-commit install
 ```

+We use [Poe the Poet](https://poethepoet.natn.io/index.html) to run all the scripts.
+You don't have to do anything else than installing it to poetry as a plugin.

 ### Configure sensitive information
 After you have installed all the dependencies, you have to fill an `.env` file.